Duane Morris LLP

 Employees On Strike

-Employers may not typically terminate striking employees, unless the employees engage in serious misconduct while striking or if the strike was unlawful and unprotected.
-However, if employees are on an economic strike, they may be permanently replaced by the employer and may be denied reinstatement if there are no open positions upon the conclusion of the strike, and until open positions materialize.
+Employers may not typically terminate striking employees, unless the employees engage in serious misconduct while striking, or if the strike was unlawful and unprotected.
+However, if employees are on an economic strike, they may be permanently replaced by the employer and may be denied reinstatement if there are no open positions upon the conclusion of the strike, and until open positions materialise.

 Employers’ Responsibility For Actions Of Their Employees

-Under Illinois common law, an employer may be held liable for the actions of its employees unless the employee was acting outside the course of employment or for personal reasons.
-Employers may be held strictly liable for the harassing acts of any employee with supervisory authority.
+Under Illinois common law, an employer may be held liable for the actions of its employees, unless the employee was acting outside the course of employment or for personal reasons.
+Employers may be held strictly liable for the harassing or sexual misconduct acts of any employee with supervisory authority.

 Procedures For Terminating the Agreement